Kalabasa/leanrada.com/src/pages/works/arosybrokenalbum.md

 The piano is easily my favorite musical instrument.
 It’s a very versatile and expressive instrument.

 I’ve been meaning to create good music out of it for a long time.
-There were attempts, but it is only now that I had the knowledge and capability to create music that I want.
-So I compiled an album.
+So somewhere around 2017, I compiled an album.

 The album is made up of four short piano pieces.
 Each piece was supposed to represent a single thought or mood, and that is why they are short.